clivelo/self-driving-AI/README.md

 A track consists of walls that the car may crash into.
 Scattered throughout the track are checkpoints (colored as yellow) that serve as milestones that increase the fitness score of a car.
 A lap's start and finish (colored as green) acts as a checkpoint, it also serves to count the number of laps a car has finished.

 ## Neural Network
-The neural network consists of three layers.
+The neural network is constructed using the TensorFlow library.
+It consists of three layers.
 The input layer consists of 20 nodes, they correspond to the distance between each of the 20 sensors and the closest wall in its given direction.
-They are connected to one hidden layer that consists of 8 nodes, which is then connected to the output layers consisted of 4 nodes.
+They are connected to one dense layer that consists of 8 nodes, which is then connected to the output layers consisted of 4 nodes.
 The output of the neural network is the four movements that a car can operate (i.e., forward, backward, rotate left, rotate right).

 ## Evolutionary Algorithm